-He joins the Red Raiders after spending the last three seasons as special teams coordinator and defensive line coach at Georgia Southern.
+He joined the Red Raiders in 2013 after spending three seasons as special teams coordinator and defensive line coach at Georgia Southern.

 During his time in Statesboro, Scott Jr., was part of three Georgia Southern teams that advanced to the semifinals of the FCS (Football Championship Subdivision) Playoffs and mentored two All-Americans.
 Brent Russell, the career sack leader at Georgia Southern, was named an All-American each of his three seasons under Scott Jr.'s guidance.

 In 2011, Russell anchored a defensive line, which also featured All-American Roderick Tinsley and All-SoCon selection John Douglas.
 Those two players combined for 158 tackles, 35 tackles for loss and 13.5 sacks.

 In 2010 Russell, who was a finalist for the Buck Buchanan Award for the nation's top defensive player at the Championship Subdivision level, earned All-America accolades from numerous entities as well as first-team All-SoCon defensive honors.

 Scott Jr. was named defensive line coach on the Eagles staff in January 2010 after four seasons coaching outside linebackers at Missouri State and three years on the football staff at Western Carolina.
 A 2000 graduate of Western Carolina and four-year Catamount letterman, Scott returned to coach at his alma mater in 2006.
 Scott was the defensive ends and outside linebackers coach for two seasons (2006-07) and defensive line coach for one (2008).